stevenloewen/steven-loewen-provider-directory/README.md

 Our current booking process can be confusing for our intake coordinators and difficult for them to find a provider’s availability.
 Because the number of services and allied health providers has grown, intake coordinators have difficulty recommending the appropriate provider for the needs of the patient.

 We are updating our apps to allow patients to browse our specialists, and book their own appointments directly.
-Your job is to implement a part of the booking process, provider listing and proifiles, in our patient app to be more efficient and to support our patients’ needs and goals.
+Your job is to implement a part of the booking process, the provider listing and proifiles, in our patient app to be more efficient and to support our patients’ needs and goals.

 The considerations:
-Create a small react app that allows us to interact with the requested screens.
+- Create a small react app that allows us to interact with the requested screens.
-You can use your preferred styling framework - scss, styled components, etc.
+- You can use your preferred styling framework - css, less, scss, styled-components, etc.
-We are providing you with mobile and desktop views, however you do not have to create responsive views - feel free to just do one or the other we are just including them both to give you options.
+- We are providing you with mobile and desktop views, however you do not have to create responsive views - feel free to just do one or the other we are just including them both to give you options.

 ## Available Scripts